The Bankrate promise

-- In 2019-20, 55 percent of bachelor’s degree recipients graduated with student loan debt.
+- In 2023, 54% of bachelor’s degree recipients graduated with student loan debt.

 Student loan debt vs. income

-Federal Reserve data shows that total student loan debt in America has increased by nearly 66 percent in the last decade, although College Board found that students are generally borrowing less in federal loans than they used to.
-In 2010-11, for instance, undergraduates who took out Direct Unsubsidized or Subsidized Loans borrowed an average of $7,500.
-In 2020-21, they borrowed an average of $6,470.
+Federal Reserve data shows that total student loan debt in America has increased by 67 percent in the last decade.
+However, College Board found that students generally borrow less in federal loans than they used to.
+It is estimated that between 2011-12 and 2021-22 federal student loan borrowing among undergraduate and graduate students decreased by 49 percent and 9 percent, respectively, after adjusting for inflation.

-Student loans can be expensive, which is why it’s critical to find ways of reducing college costs before taking on debt.
-Attending an in-state school versus an out-of-state school, for instance, can save students an average of $16,820 per year, according to College Board.
-In Bankrate’s student debt survey, 17 percent of borrowers said that, if given the opportunity to make different decisions in hindsight, they would have attended a cheaper school; 23 percent would have applied for more scholarships and 20 percent would have worked more while in school.
+Student loans can be expensive, especially now that interest rates are rising, so it’s critical to find ways of reducing college costs before taking on debt.
+For instance, attending an in-state school versus an out-of-state school can save students an average of $17,300 per year.
+In Bankrate’s student debt survey, 17 percent of borrowers said that, if given the opportunity to make different decisions in hindsight, they would have attended a cheaper school; 23 percent would have applied for more scholarships, and 20 percent would have worked more while in school.
 Those percentages are much higher for Gen Z students.

-Even with rising college costs, the returns could very well be worth it.
+With expenses, prospective students may wonder: is the cost of college worth it?
 In the same Bankrate survey, 59 percent of graduates who have or had student loan debt reported that their higher education unlocked career and earning potential that they wouldn’t have otherwise had.
-Bureau of Labor Statistics data backs this up, with bachelor’s degree recipients earning $525 more in median weekly earnings than workers with just a high school diploma:
+Bureau of Labor Statistics data backs this up, with bachelor’s degree recipients earning $579 more in median weekly earnings than workers with just a high school diploma:

 College major ROI

-Each college major has a different lifetime value — also known as the return on investment (ROI) — based on the median salary that degree-earners make compared to the cost of their program and the average amount of debt necessary to earn the degree.
+Each college major has a different lifetime value — the return on investment (ROI) — based on the median salary that degree-earners make compared to the cost of their program and the average amount of debt necessary to earn the degree.